 We strongly believe those who do the teaching do the learning.
 So be prepared to actively participate in the adventure.

 Once you have learned how to engage and inspire others in nature, you'll be encouraged to share your connection with the natural world with others.
 Our training can also help you to become volunteers with one of our partners such as the Elfin Forest Recreational Reserve and the San Dieguito River Park.

-A key goal of Chaparral Naturalists is to expand the demographic of those participating in naturalist and docent training programs.
-The Chaparral Naturalist program intends to change this by recruiting a wide diversity of students, post-graduates, and families from throughout the community.
+A key goal of the Chaparral Naturalist Program is to expand the demographic of those participating in naturalist and docent training programs.
+We will pursue this goal by recruiting a wide diversity of students, post-graduates, and families from throughout the community.
 With the collaborative model the program will employ, we'll leverage the environmental wisdom of participating elders to inspire younger generations.
 We believe the environmental community can no longer just talk to itself, but must reach out to new groups to ensure nature continues to have a voice in the future.

 Our long term vision is to create a self sustaining Chaparral Naturalist program that will be organized around each watershed in California that will help us achieve our four main goals:

 1. Care.
 Establish personal connections and a sense of care for nature, specifically the chaparral.
 2. Engage.
 Encouraging the use of engaging, meaningful interpretation in environmental education (instead of lecturing).
 3. Diversity.
 Expanding and diversifying our audience.
 4. Permanence.
 Inspiring those we share our enthusiasm with to become permanent Nature Advocates.